moj-analytical-services/mojap-metadata/mojap_metadata/converters/sqlalchemy_converter/README.md

 3. Backend-specific “UPPERCASE” datatypes are either fully specific to those databases, or add additional arguments that are specific to those databases.

 ### Type approximation
-There is a class private method called `_get_dtype` which infers the corresponding mojap data type by comparing with the instance type.
+There is a class private method called `_get_dtype` which infers the corresponding mojap data type by comparing with the SQlAlchemy instance type.
+Order is important: the mojap data type will correspond to the instance type that first gets matched.
 This is approximate and the mapping might need to be modified as less familiar data types are encountered.

 ### Type conflation